Zainab-Omar/post-grad-javascript-projects/README.md

 **Settings** tab.

 For the Rails backend, we recommend [Heroku](https://www.heroku.com/).
-Heroku has a free hosting that many students have utilized over the years.
+Heroku has a free hosting tier that many students have utilized over the years.
 [They provide a detailed tutorial on how to get your Rails app deployed][heroku deploy].

 > **Recommended:** Once you've deployed your project, make sure to do some